-If the student fails to meet the Satisfactory Academic Progress Standards (grade of 70% or better) for AOS MRI, AOSST Programs by the end of the probationary period the student will be terminated from the College.
+If the student fails to meet the Satisfactory Academic Progress Standards (grade of 70% or better) for AOS MRI, AOS ST Programs by the end of the probationary period the student will be terminated from the College.

 A Vocational Nursing student must pass each course within the term with a grade of 75% or better.
 If a student fails any course within a term the student is placed on academic probation until the current term or as specified by the probation notice.
 The conditions of the probation notice will have specific remediation instructions to enable the student to pass the failed course.
 If the student fails a second course within the term the student may be dropped from the program.
-If the student fails to attend remediation the student may be dropped from the program.
 If the student fails to achieve 75% on the failed course the student may be dropped from the program.